 Whether you need a wireless vertical mouse for work or want something good for gaming on the go, this guide will help you find the right mouse for you, based on our own testing and reviews.

 If you're sure you want something purely for playing games, make sure to check out our guide to the best wireless gaming mouse for more expert recommendations.
+With November right around the corner we're already rounding up the best Black Friday deals, too!

 The best wireless mouse you can buy today